 The entire MRN is case-insensitive.

 An ID of urn:mrn:iala:aton:ca:001.3 could be understood as being different from URN:MRN:IALA:ATON:CA:001.3.
 However, since MRN processing is case-insensitive the two are not different in the context of MRN.
 Similarly, both variations can be expressed in %-encoding and thus be unique but in the context of MRN be identical.
 E.g. urn:mrn:iala:aton:ca:001.3 is the same as urn%3Amrn%3Aiala%3Aaton%3Aca%3A001.3 in the context of URI (and by inheritance MRN), but they may otherwise be understood as being different and unique.

-MANAGEMENT OF THE “INT” AND “IALA” NAMESPACES

-The MRN syntax for IALA namespaces are defined in the Namespace Specific String (NSS) section of the MRN identifier.

-<NSS> is composed as follows:

-<NSS> ::=’<governing-organization>’:’<type>’:’<type-specific-part>’

-Inserting ‘iala’ or ‘int’ as <governing-organization> will create namespaces where IALA can define unique type identifiers that must contain a minimum of 3 lower case alphanumeric characters:

-urn:mrn:iala: ‘<type>’:’<type-specific-part>’

-Examples of ‘types’ include: aton (AtoN), wwy (Waterway), vts (VTS Name), etc.

-The ‘int’ namespace is a wildcard that is reserved for use when it impractical to assign a governing organization, including for example ‘iala', 'a country' or 'a service provider'.
-Use of the ‘int’ namespace is intended to be temporary and may, for example, be used while any competent organization is established, while assignment is pending, or for test purposes.

-It is important to note that some data formats that use Uniform Resource Identifier (URI) namespaces (GML, XML, RDF, OWL) may give specific meaning to parts of the MRN ID, such as GML where the colon has special significance.
-MRNs therefore cannot be used verbatim for GML identifiers (“gml:id”) or tags.
-Instead, for GML formats, either MRNs should be used as values for an attribute designed to carry identifiers, or translated into a format compatible with GML, or rules for mapping GML identifiers to MRNs should be defined.
+Note post ARM21: Chapter 5 should be amended with more guidance and examples.
+The guideline produced by the Canadian Coast Guard (ARM20-8.4.1.1) may provide good inspiration.